Skip to content

 When to Consult Your Healthcare Provider

 Visit your family doctor or specialist if you develop symptoms such as hair shedding, scalp flaking, fatigue, or persistent skin care issues.
 They will be able to recommend which tests to take, rule out other deficiencies (such as iron and vitamin D), and help draft a special diet.
+Early identification and intervention not only help restore hair health but also overall well-being.

 Dietary Sources and Supplement Options for Omega‑3

 Diet is the most effective way of increasing overall levels of omega-3.
 Deficiencies can also be treated with the help of supplements.
-Foods high in EP and DHA are beneficial for improving the health of the skin, scalp, and hair.
+Foods high in EPA and DHA are beneficial for improving the health of the skin, scalp, and hair.

 Fatty Fish, Flaxseed & Chia Seeds